Venue: Embercombe Online

 What could be more important for us as human beings in this moment of uncertainty in our world?
 What could be more revolutionary, evolutionary and pressing, than to remember ourselves as part of nature?

-Contributors include Sharon Blackie, Stephan Harding, Andy Letcher, Angharad Wynne, Philip Shepherd and Colin Campbell – more to be announced
+The Confluence includes a morning Open Session with contributors to include Sharon Blackie, Stephan Harding, Andy Letcher, Angharad Wynne and Colin Campbell – and more to be announced.
+Expect speakers, conversation, sharing, and embodiment workshops.

 This event will be broadcast live and recorded for those in different time zones around the world.